-Sources of income
+Sources of Income

-The Group has significant reliance on public sector funding bodies as sources of funding primarily the Education and Skills Funding Agency ("ESFA"), the Combined Peterborough and Cambridgeshire Authority ("CP&CA") and Greater London Authority ("GLA").
-In 2020/21, these bodies provided 81% of the Group's total income.
+The Group has significant reliance on public sector funding bodies as sources of funding primarily the Education and Skills Funding Agency ("ESFA") and the Cambridgeshire and Peterborough Combined Authority ("CPCA").
+In 2021/22, these bodies provided 80% of the Group's total income (81% in 2020/21).

-Group companies
+Group Companies

 The College has two subsidiary companies, CWA Developments Limited and CWA Enterprises Limited.
 The principal activities of CWA Developments Limited are to build and refurbish College property, whilst CWA Enterprises Limited carries out commercial training and related activities.
 Any distributable surpluses generated by the subsidiaries are transferred to the College under deeds of covenant.
-In the current year, CWA Developments Limited made a loss of £5,260 and CWA Enterprises Limited a loss of £21,152 after a Gift Aid distribution to the College.
+In the current year, CWA Developments Limited made a loss of £4,736 (2021: loss of £5,260) and CWA Enterprises Limited made a loss of £21,152) after a gift aid distribution to the College.